eiffel-community/eiffel-gerrit-plugin/README.md

 messaging, both to drive the continuous integration and delivery system and to document it.

 Visit [Eiffel Community](https://eiffel-community.github.io) to get started and get involved.

+## Documentation

+Information about the plugin can be found [here](./src/main/resources/Documentation/about.md)